logic-and-learning-lab/Popper/README.md

 ```

 A bias file contains information necessary to restrict the search space of Popper.
-The first key thing thing to add to this file are *predicate declarations*.
-These tell Popper which predicate symbols it can use in the head or body of a rule, such as:
+**Predicate declarations** tell Popper which predicate symbols it can use in the head or body of a rule, such as:

 ```prolog
 head_pred(grandparent,2).